| || |

 Where can I get a rapid antigen test?

-Location: Solano Town Center, 1350 Travis Blvd, Fairfield, CA. Enter through the outside entrance to the right of H&M (in the old Forever 21 storefront).
+Location: Solano Town Center, 1451 Gateway Blvd., Fairfield, CA. Enter through the outside entrance to the right of H&M (in the old Forever 21 storefront).

 2. CVS Minute Clinic: CVS is offering antigen testing.
 Go to their website (CVS Minute Clinic), type in your zip code and the website will offer the closest minute clinic near you.
 Follow the onscreen instructions to set your appointment.